jon-jacky/PyModel/samples/Socket/README.txt

 accomplish this by connecting to both ends of a socket on localhost and alternating calls to send and recv.

+We discuss the several steppers below, in the order we wrote them: stepper_d (formerly stepper), stepper_o, stepper_a, and stepper (formerly stepper_s).
+Each improves on its predecessors.
+The last one, stepper, is now the recommended one.

 The stepper_d module

 (The stepper_d module was the first socket stepper we wrote and was originally named just stepper, but has been renamed to stepper_d to indicate that it is no longer the preferred stepper for this sample.
-The module formerly named stepper_s has been renamed to stepper.)
+The module formerly named stepper_s has been renamed to stepper and is now the preferred stepper recommended for this sample.)

-This stepper_d module executes and checks test runs in an obvious way.
-For each action, the test runner pmt calls the action in the model (for example recv_call) and collects the result (the return value, msg) computed by the model.
+Here is how the stepper_d module executes and checks test runs:  For each action, the test runner pmt calls the action in the model (for example recv_call) and collects the result (the return value, msg) computed by the model.
 Then pmt passes the action and the result to